Bryan Kilgallin

 Mental Health

-As I mentioned, I personally experienced workplace bullying.
+I was bullied at work.
 That caused me to feel anxious and depressed.

 Personality